TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   called the degrees-of-freedom `df`.
 The degrees-of-freedom is the difference between the size of the sample `n` and the number of population parameters being estimated.
-Here, we are estimating the mean of a single population, so one population parameter is being estimated, therefore `df <- n - 1`.
-Below we plot the 'standard' normal distribution `N(0, 1)` and t-distributions with various degrees-of-freedom for comparison:
+Here, we are estimating the mean of a single population, so one population parameter is being estimated, therefore `df == n - 1`.
+Below we graphically compare the 'standard' normal distribution `N(0, 1)` and t-distributions with various degrees-of-freedom:

 ```
 rm(list=ls())